-Based in Saignelégier, in the heart of the Swiss Jura, Maurice Lacroix unveils a unique watch that will be auctioned in support of Swiss Institute and TimeForArt, the first-ever benefit auction to support contemporary art and artists.
+Based in Saignelégier, in the heart of the Swiss Jura, Maurice Lacroix's unique watch is auctioned in support of Swiss Institute and TimeForArt, the first-ever benefit auction to support contemporary art and artists.

 Based on the watch brand’s popular AIKON model, this one-off creation unites watchmaking with a daring exemplar of avant-garde design.
 Launched in 2016, the AIKON has become a byword for urban style.
 The inaugural model was quartz, but the collection soon grew to encompass numerous mechanical watches incorporating a variety of complications.
 In this instance, the brand from the Swiss Jura has created a unique piece, employing a skeleton movement as an artistic canvas, enriched with a myriad of hues.
 Luminescent hour and minute hands, along with a slim central sweep seconds hand, float above a sapphire dial and collaborate with indexes, once again luminescent, to indicate the prevailing time.